hubisan/emacs-template-package/docs/contributing.md

 | `sandbox-lint-package`  | Run package-lint, a linting library for elisp package metadata |
 | `sandbox-lint-regexps`  | Relint scans elisp files for mistakes in regexps.              |

-## Documentation
+### Documentation

-The documentation is automatically build and pushed to the `gh-pages` branch with [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) and a GitHub Action when the master branch is updated.
+The documentation is automatically built and pushed to the `gh-pages` branch with [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) and a GitHub Action when the master branch is updated.